UW-Madison STARTALK Korean Language & Culture Academy for High School Students

 - Explore traditional and modern Korean culture through hands-on activities.

 - Explore the global phenomenon of Korean popular culture, including K-pop and television dramas.

-- Synthesize learning through creative final video projects.
+- Synthesize learning through creative final projects.

 Faculty: The Academy is directed by Dr. Byung-jin Lim, associate professor of Korean in the Department of Asian Languages and Cultures at UW-Madison.
 Instructors are experienced teachers of Korean for the UW-Madison Korean Language Program in the Department of Asian Languages & Cultures.